Galileo88/Galileos-Planet-Pack/README.md

 This mods is licensed by Creative Commons Attribution-NonCommercial-NoDerivs CC BY-NC-ND

+CASUAL PLAYERS: DO NOT DOWNLOAD FROM HERE.
+ONLY DOWNLOAD FROM THE [RELEASES PAGE](https://github.com/Galileo88/Galileos-Planet-Pack/releases).
+IF THE VERSION HERE IS HIGHER THEN IT'S NOT RELEASE-READY.

 TO INSTALL:

 1. Create a fresh install of KSP version 1.3.0.
 Ensure that KSP always launches in 64-bit.
 Run once with no mods installed.